 Classification and prognosis for AML

-Working out the subtype of acute myeloid leukaemia (AML) is called classification.
-It helps doctors to plan treatment and work out prognosis.
-AML is divided into more than 20 different subtypes according to the type of myeloid cell that has become abnormal and whether:
+Working out the specific type of AML is called classification.
+It helps doctors work out the prognosis and the most suitable treatment.
+AML has more than 20 different subtypes according to the type of myeloid cell that has become abnormal and whether:

-- there are particular genetic changes in the leukaemia cells
+- there are particular gene changes in the leukaemia cells

 - the leukaemia started from a blood disorder called myelodysplasia